- Constructing a Bisector of an Angle

 - Construction of Triangles

-- Construct a Triangle Given Two Sides and the Angle Included by Them
+- Constructing a Triangle When the Lengths of Two Sides and the Measure of the Angle Between Them Are Known.
+(SAS Criterion)

 - Construct a Triangle Given Two Angles and the Included Side